gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/backup_restore.md

 storage provider.
-The directory pointed to by the `local_root` key **must** be owned by the `git` user **when mounted** (mounting with the `uid=` of the `git` user for `CIFS` and `SMB`) or the user that you are executing the backup tasks under (for omnibus packages, this is the `git` user).
+The directory pointed to by the `local_root` key **must** be owned by the `git` user **when mounted** (mounting with the `uid=` of the `git` user for `CIFS` and `SMB`) or the user that you are executing the backup tasks under (for package installations, this is the `git` user).

 The `backup_upload_remote_directory` **must** be set in addition to the `local_root` key.
 This is the sub directory inside the mounted directory